home

 Precision Aqueous Cleaning of Vinyl Records

-Precision Aqueous Cleaning of Vinyl Records By Neil Antin There is an update to this article.
-To read the latest version please go to Precision Aqueous Cleaning of Vinyl Records – 2nd Edition Precision Aqueous Cleaning of Vinyl Records by Neil Antin applies processes and methodologies developed by the U.S. Navy for precision cleaning of critical systems—such as oxygen systems on submarines—to the much more prosaic task of cleaning vinyl LPs.
-Mr. Antin’s work, documented in the paper attached here as a download, is not presented as some extraordinary way to clean an LP...
+Precision Aqueous Cleaning of Vinyl Records By Neil Antin (The attached article has been superseded by a Third Edition, which can be downloaded by clicking the button below).
+Precision Aqueous Cleaning of Vinyl Records by Neil Antin applies processes and methodologies developed by the U.S. Navy for precision cleaning of critical systems—such as oxygen systems on submarines—to the much more prosaic task of cleaning vinyl LPs.
+Mr. Antin’s work, documented in the paper attached here as a download, is not presented as some extraordinary way to clean an LP that will render all other...
 Read More

 Filed Under: Cleaning - Care